 Times per day:

-Wash your hands thoroughly before and after all IM injections.
+Wash your hands well with soap and clean, running water or use an alcohol-based hand sanitizer before and after all IM injections.

 Prepare your medicine as you were shown by your healthcare provider.

-Think of your thigh as a large rectangle.
-Once you have found the 4 sides, you may give an IM injection in several spots inside this rectangle.
+You will map out an area of your thigh as a long rectangle.
+You can give yourself an IM injection in several spots inside this rectangle.
+To do this:

 Place the palm of your hand against the front of your thigh where it meets your groin.
 (If injecting into your right thigh, use your right hand.
 If injecting into your left thigh, use your left hand.)
 The area just below your hand is the top of the rectangle.